Cox Sports Television: Programming

 Cox Sports Television was the exclusive local television broadcaster of the New Orleans Hornets NBA games from 2002 to 2012.
-The channel held broadcast rights to the New Orleans Zephyrs Pacific Coast League franchise, and also broadcasts preseason games from the National Football League's New Orleans Saints.
+The channel held broadcast rights to the New Orleans Zephyrs Pacific Coast League franchise, and also broadcast preseason games from the National Football League's New Orleans Saints.

 It also carried local college sporting events from LSU Tigers (men's and women's basketball, baseball, softball, and rebroadcasts of football games) on a tape-delayed basis, as well as coverage of the Louisiana Tech Bulldogs and Lady Techsters, Southern Jaguars and Lady Jaguars, New Orleans Privateers, Southeastern Louisiana Lions, Louisiana–Lafayette Ragin' Cajuns and other regional college teams.
-The channel also broadcasts high school sports championship events sanctioned by the Louisiana High School Athletics Association (LHSAA) including football, boys' and girls' basketball, volleyball, baseball and softball, as well as 14 regular season football games.
+The channel also broadcast high school sports championship events sanctioned by the Louisiana High School Athletics Association (LHSAA) including football, boys' and girls' basketball, volleyball, baseball and softball, as well as 14 regular season football games.

 The channel also broadcast college football and basketball games via American Sports Network and ESPN Plus featuring out-of-market teams, CFL football games, coaches' shows for the collegiate teams that Cox Sports Television maintains broadcast rights, outdoors programming, simulcasts of news programming from ESPNews, and assorted other events.
-The channel's flagship program is the hour-long sports highlight program CST Tonight; Cox Sports Television also produced and broadcast the New Orleans Saints' coaches' show.
+The channel's flagship program was the hour-long sports highlight program CST Tonight; Cox Sports Television also produced and broadcast the New Orleans Saints' coaches' show.